evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

     > hit
     Who do you want to hit?

 Your new commands are now available for all player characters in the game.
-There is another way to add a bunch of commands at once, and that is to add a _CmdSet_ to the other cmdset.
-All commands in that cmdset will then be added:
+There is another way to add a bunch of commands at once, and that is to add your own _CmdSet_ to the other cmdset.

 ```python
 from commands import mycommands